Gondolas in Venice

 Gritti Palace Hotel: Gritti Palace is member of the Marriott family and a historical Venice hotel.
 Houses in a palazzo dating back to the XV century, it overlooks the Grand canal and offers some of the most beautiful views over Venice.
 This is a wonderful luxury hotel that embodies Venice’s most traditional and renowned style, made of refined textiles and abundant decor.
 Rooms, dining, spa & fitness and meeting facilities for guests makes it a great all round luxury hotel.

-Where to stay in Venice: Cannaregio area – recommended
+Where to stay in Venice: Cannaregio area – TOP PICK

 Cannaregio is my favorite area of Venice and, I believe, the best places to stay in Venice if you want a good mix between ease of sightseeing and a local feel.